 In the 2021/22 season Kaziboni makes debuts at the Berliner Philharmonie, Kölner Philharmonie, Tonhalle Düsseldorf, Bayerischer Rundfunk, Wiener Konzerthaus, Miller Theatre, and at festivals that include Beethovenfest Bonn, Donaueschinger Musiktage, musica viva (Munich), and Spoleto Festival (Charleston).
 He will premiere works by Georg Friedrich Haas, George Lewis, Heiner Goebbels and Hannah Kendall among others, and will also collaborate with director Yuval Sharon, in a new and visionary production of Puccini’s “La Bohéme” (Boston Lyric Opera, Michigan Opera Theatre, Spoleto Festival), and later with Sir Simon Rattle as assistant conductor in a program of Beethoven and George Walker at the BBC Proms at Royal Albert Hall in London.

-Hailed among the foremost interpreters of contemporary music of his generation, Kaziboni has worked directly with many of the leading composers that include Helmut Lachenmann, Steve Reich, George Benjamin, Heiner Goebbels, Augusta Read Thomas, John Adams, George Lewis, Liza Lim, Morten Lauridsen, Dai Fujikura, Rebecca Saunders, Matthias Pintscher, Olga Neuwirth, Bruno Mantovani, Nicolaus A. Huber, and Jacob TV among many others.
+Hailed among the foremost interpreters of modern and contemporary classical music of his generation, Kaziboni has worked directly with many of the leading composers of the day that include Helmut Lachenmann, Steve Reich, George Benjamin, Augusta Read Thomas, George Lewis, Liza Lim, Morten Lauridsen, Dai Fujikura, Rebecca Saunders, Matthias Pintscher, Olga Neuwirth, Bruno Mantovani, Nicolaus A. Huber, and Jacob TV among many others.

-As of February 2017
+As of June 2021